piotr-kubica/mac-intruder/README.md

 This script scans your local network for new devices and sends notifications via email when new devices are detected.
 It uses `arp-scan` to detect devices and integrates with Gmail for sending notifications.

+It's basically a MAC address whilelist with some addtional features.

 ## Here's how it works

 1. Your script runs on your local server (connected to your LAN) and it detects a device which is not known (not in knows-hosts.csv file)